 If it’s green and the process still isn’t working, make sure you have a SIM card inserted in your iPhone.
 If you’re receiving a “No Sim” or “Invalid SIM” error, you’ll want to head to this guide for assistance.

 We’re also hearing about Face ID problems, issues with first and third-party applications, Exchange problems, iCloud issues, visual voicemail problems, SIM card issues, Bluetooth issues, issues with the screen, design problems, charging problems, Wi-Fi issues, sound problems, and excessive battery drain while devices are in standby mode.

 There is some chatter about display issues.
 Some iPhone 12 models are exhibiting a greenish tint and other users are dealing with flickering screens.
 We’ve encountered this issue on one of our iPhone 12 Pro models.

 Fortunately, Apple is aware of the issues and is currently investigating how to resolve them. iPhone 11 users were seeing similar issues and Apple was able to fix them with its iOS 13.6.1 update.
 That bodes well for iPhone 12 users, who will likely get a similar fix in a future iOS 14 update.
-And it looks like said update might be iOS 14.5.

 On top of that, iPhone 12 users are complaining about 5G/LTE issues.
 Some users are saying cellular service is dropping unexpectedly while on-the-go.
 Others are complaining that they aren’t seeing the 5G speeds they expected.